dequelabs/axe-core-gems/README.md

 # RSpec Unit Tests

 These confirm the proper behavior of the RSpec matcher module.
-These are located in the `spec` directory and may be run with `rspec spec`.
+These are located in the `spec` directory and may be run with `rake spec` or `rspec spec`.

+# Rake Tasks

+Rake is the standard task runner.
+For a list of configured tasks, rune `rake -T`